Gorgonzola cheese is a cylindrical blue cheese made from full-fat, pasteurized cow’s milk.

 The usual historical hyperbole that swirls about other European cheeses also applies to Gorgonzola.
 Some people date it back to the 11th century, and on a good day, even back as far as 870 AD.
 A few even credit it to the Romans.

-Named after the village of Gorgonzola which was north of Milan (in Piedmont, Northern Italy.)
+The cheese is named after the village of Gorgonzola which was north of Milan (in Piedmont, Northern Italy.)
 The village of Gorgonzola has now been absorbed into Milan.

-Gorgonzola Cheese wasn’t always called Gorgonzola, however: for the past several hundred years, the cheese was called “stracchino verde.”
+Gorgonzola cheese wasn’t always called Gorgonzola, however: for the past several hundred years, the cheese was called “stracchino verde“.
 The name Gorgonzola came into force by law on 30 October 1955.

 Council Regulation (EC) No 510/2006.
 EC No: IT/PDO/117/0010/12.4.2002.
 Gorgonzola.
 Amendment #: (2008/C 111/17).
 Published in: Official Journal of the European Union.
 6.5.2008.
 C 111 / 51 – 55.